-Laser therapy, also known as low-level laser therapy (LLLT), cold laser therapy, or photobiomodulation therapy, is a medical treatment that uses low-intensity laser or light-emitting diode (LED) light to stimulate cellular activity and promote tissue healing and pain relief.
-Laser therapy has applications in various medical fields, including physical therapy, sports medicine, dermatology, and pain management.
+Laser therapy, also known as low-level laser therapy (LLLT) or cold laser therapy, is a medical treatment that uses low-intensity lasers or light-emitting diodes (LEDs) to stimulate healing and promote tissue repair.
+It is a non-invasive and painless approach commonly used to treat a variety of medical conditions and promote wound healing.

 Mechanism of Action: Laser therapy works by delivering specific wavelengths of light to targeted tissues.
 These photons of light are absorbed by cells, leading to increased cellular energy production (ATP), improved circulation, and enhanced cellular activity.
 This, in turn, can accelerate tissue repair, reduce inflammation, and alleviate pain.

 Treatment Devices: Laser therapy devices vary in terms of the type of laser used (diode, helium-neon, etc.), power output, and delivery methods (contact, non-contact).
 The devices are designed to target specific depths of tissue and can be adjusted based on the condition being treated.

 Conditions Treated: Laser therapy is used in various medical fields, including orthopedics, dermatology, sports medicine, and pain management.
 It can be applied to treat conditions such as musculoskeletal injuries (sprains, strains, tendinitis), joint pain (arthritis), wounds, neuropathy, and certain skin conditions.

 Pain Management: Laser therapy's ability to reduce pain and inflammation makes it popular for pain management.
 It's often used to manage chronic pain conditions, acute injuries, and postoperative pain.

 Wound Healing: Laser therapy can enhance the healing process for wounds, ulcers, and other skin conditions by promoting tissue regeneration and reducing the risk of infection.